The Colorado Chapter of NUCA

 NUCA Choice is offered in partnership with FCCI Insurance Group and is offered to all NUCA members where FCCI writes business.
 Members can also consult with FCCI's local risk control team and use the FCCI Risk Solutions Network, a cloud-based platform to help participants stay compliant, manage risks and educate employees to build a safer workforce.

-To find out more about NUCA Choice and how it can help your bottom line in 2025, go to NUCAChoice.com to find a FCCI agent in your area.
+To find out more about NUCA Choice and how it can help your bottom line in 2026, go to NUCAChoice.com to find a FCCI agent in your area.

 First Session, 119th Congress Schedule

 NUCA expects that the State Revolving Fund reauthorization legislation will be introduced this fall or early spring, with action taking place alongside the larger surface transportation bill seeking action by Sept.
 30, 2026.
-The House and Senate are looking to at least advance a version of their Surface Transportation bill out of committee by the end of the year.
+The House and Senate are looking to at least advance a version of their surface transportation bill out of committee by the end of the year.

 The 2025 Congressional calendar can be downloaded from here.
+The 2026 Congressional calendar will be released around Thanksgiving.

 NUCA Official Letters To Congress & Federal Agencies